michaelyurachek/men-vs-woman/README.md

 #

-### Recent Updates | 05 / 23 / 2024 10:50 AM
+### Recent Updates | 05 / 29 / 2024 5:58 PM

-> 1 - Added new Python files
+> 1 - Added new Python files for new data display
 >
-> 2 - Implemented automation for updating the graphs from Python
+> 2 - Added code to the HTML file and also styled using CSS
 >
-> 3 - Website now displays the graphs on each section as needed
+> 3 - Finished the base of the website and working on the rough draft
 >
+> 4 - Added a simple script to the website for unique use of images
+>
-> 4 - Fixed formats and updated code to looked more organized
+> 5 - Updating markdown files and formatting of code

-**New file versions** - ``0.00.04 (Pre-Alpha)``
+**New file versions** - ``0.25.01 (Alpha)``